sachin-udacity/cloud-dev-udacity-capstone/README.md

 # Cloud Developer Capstone Project

 ## About
-Project is personal dashboard where user can view/add/delete/complete items
+Project is a personal dashboard where user can view/add/delete/complete items

 ## Complteted Rubric Requirements
-Project uses Option 2 - Serverless
+The project uses Option 2 - Serverless

 As per project instructions, it completely fulfills following three rubric requirements -